ltalirz/aiida-on-azure/README.md

 Broadly speaking there are four steps that need to be performed:
 1. Configuration of Azure account/services.
 2. Deployment/configuration of the **aiida-machine** with CycleCloud.
-3. Configuration/deployment of the **compute-cluster**.
+3. Installation of AiiDA.
-4. Installation of AiiDA and configuration to work with the **compute-cluster**.
+4. Configuration/deployment of the **compute-cluster**.

 All of these steps assume that the user has an Azure account, with the appropriate permissions to [create resource groups](https://docs.microsoft.com/en-us/azure/azure-resource-manager/management/manage-resource-groups-portal), and a [service principal](https://docs.microsoft.com/en-us/azure/active-directory/develop/app-objects-and-service-principals#service-principal-object).
 The examples will show how many of the operations are performed making use of the Azure CLI, however, it is important to notice that all these operations can be also performed by the Azure portal or the Azure PowerShell.